 8. GrowthHackers

-This one’s a must for digital marketers like me.
-GrowthHackers focuses on marketing experiments, product growth, and data-driven strategies.
-The discussions are smart, and you’ll often find professionals sharing what’s actually working for them.
+A must for digital marketers.
+Focuses on marketing experiments, product growth, and data-driven strategies.
+You’ll find professionals sharing what’s actually working for them.

-Why I like it: You get real, actionable advice from experienced marketers.
+Why it stands out: Real, actionable advice from experienced marketers.

 Best for: Marketers, founders, and growth teams.